open-pay/slate/source/includes/en/charges.md

 #Charges
-Charges can be made to cards.
+Charges can be made to cards and PSE.
 Each charge is assigned with an unique identifier in the system.

 You can do card charges by using a saved card id, using a token or you can send the card information at the time of invocation.